plone/training/mastering_plone/zpt_2.rst

             The current Date in its local short format
     </p>

-Here we first get the Plone view and then the method :py:meth:`toLocalizedTime` and we use ``nocall:`` to prevent the method :py:meth:`toLocalizedTime` from being called, since we only want to make it available for later use.
+Here we first get the Plone view and then the method :meth:`toLocalizedTime` and we use ``nocall:`` to prevent the method :meth:`toLocalizedTime` from being called, since we only want to make it available for later use.

 .. note::